VARA-PRASAD-DHARA/MonthlyPremiumCalculator-UI/README.md

 * Utilized CSS/SCSS well with reusability features and didn't have any inline-styles
 * Handled validations and uniform look & feel across the application
 * Deployed application in Azure for the DEMO purpose

+.Net Core :

+* Application is created with .Net Core 5 with C#
+* REST API architecture
+* Business logic written in service and repository has data
+* Implemented global exception handler middleware